Lulani Faucets Review & Rating Updated: July 7, 2025

 It is the component that controls water flow and temperature.
 Its finish may fail, and the faucet will still work.
 It may be discolored, corroded, and ugly, but water still flows.

-If the cartridge fails, however, the faucet is no longer a faucet.
+If the valve cartridge fails, however, the faucet is no longer a faucet.
 It is out of business until the cartridge is replaced.
 It's important, therefore, that the cartridge be robust and durable, lasting for many years.

-None of its manufacturers use the newer core and shell construction[1] in which the waterway and decorative shell are divorced.
+None of its manufacturers have adopted the newer core and shell construction[1] in which the waterway and decorative shell are divorced.
 The waterway is constructed of tubes inside a decorative shell that gives the faucet its appearance.

 The advantage of core and shell is that much less expensive leaded brass can be used to make the shell with no risk of lead contamination since the water never touches the shell.

 Each material has its advantages and drawbacks.